e2tha-e/template-engine-comparison/README.md

-# Template Engine Comparison
+# Template Engine Benchoff

 This currently only compares
 <a href="https://github.com/electric-eloquence/feplet#readme" target="_blank">Feplet</a>
 to Handlebars.
 More template engines can be considered, so please
-<a href="https://github.com/electric-eloquence/template-engine-comparison/issues" target="_blank">make suggestions</a>.
+<a href="https://github.com/electric-eloquence/template-engine-benchoff/issues" target="_blank">make suggestions</a>.
 They need to meet the following criteria at a minimum:

 * Render tags that are nested within tags flagging true boolean conditions